nilsjennissen/knowledge-agents/README.md

 # 🧭 Project Overview

-Welcome to the Contextual Language Model Assistant project!
+Welcome to the knowledge-agents project!
 In this project, we focus on adding contextual knowledge and data with txt, csv, and other document formats to Large Language Models like OpenAI's GPT-4.
 We leverage the LangChain library and deliver text and voice assistants for local data sources, making it easier for users to interact with and extract insights from their data.
+Inspirations for this repository are the LangChain library documentation and the LangChain Cookbook (see References).

 ## 🚧 Prerequisites